tjjfvi/subshape/Readme.md

 assertEquals(decodedValue, valueToEncode)
 ```

-To extract the type from a given codec, you can use the `Output` utility type.
+To extract the type from a given shape, you can use the `Output` utility type.

 ```ts
 type Superhero = $.Output<typeof $superhero>